Last updated on December 21, 2025

 Elesh Norn, Mother of Machines

 Part big creature, part Panharmonicon.
-Elesh Norn, Mother of Machines isn’t dying that easily thanks to the seven toughness, and it doubles all your triggers while denying your opponents’.
+Elesh Norn, Mother of Machines isn’t dying that easily thanks to the 7 toughness, and it doubles all your triggers while denying your opponents’.
 But which triggers?

 ETB triggers from permanents you play like Mulldrifter, or cards that care about other permanents entering the battlefield, like Soul Warden.
-As a commander this effect is very powerful because of the deckbuilding possibilities and the ability to mess with opponents trying to abuse those triggers.
+This effect is very powerful on a commander because of the deckbuilding possibilities and the ability to mess with opponents trying to benefit from those triggers.

 These two are very similar cards so I grouped them together.
 Giver of Runes is the Modern-legal version of Mother of Runes (also called Mom), and its role is to protect a particular creature.
 Usually decks that want certain creatures to stay together on the battlefield and combo off also want four copies.